Powered by The Organic Search Result Widget

 What if your page title or meta description is missing, poor or doesn't relate well to the search query?
 In these cases Google will find another source for the text it displays.
 This maybe from page headings, visible content or even text in links pointing to the page.

 Google will only display so much information.
-Up to 512 pixels for the heading (see Title Length Research) and 2 lines for the snippet.
-This preview tool simulates the 512px limitation so that you see what your website may look like in the Google Search Results.
+Up to 600 pixels (previously 512) for the heading (see Title Length Research) and 2 lines for the snippet.
+This preview tool simulates the 600px limitation so that you see what your website may look like in the Google Search Results.
 This way you can fine tune your text to be the most attractive one in the results.

 If you want to test how an an existing page may look, enter its URL then click the Acquire Text button to have it fill in the Google SERP Emulator with the text the page uses.